Russians go to polls after summer of protests

 The chief of the central election commission, Ella Pamfilova, said that a dozen opposition candidates were disqualified because they did not provide the right papers or faked some of their supporters' signatures.

-Russians will elect governors in 16 regions and elections to legislative assemblies will take place in 13 regions, including Crimea which was annexed by Moscow from Ukraine in 2014.
+Russians will elect governors in 16 regions and elections to legislative assemblies will take place in 13 regions.

-The race for the governor's seat in Saint Petersburg has become the most controversial campaign outside Moscow, with the Kremlin backing deeply unpopular acting city chief Alexander Beglov.
+The race for the governor's seat in Saint Petersburg has become the most controversial campaign outside Moscow, with the Kremlin backing the unpopular acting city chief Alexander Beglov.

-Observers say discontent may not necessarily translate into wide-scale protest voting in the regions.
-But they expect more protest rallies in the coming months.

-"Across various cities and social strata, the situation in Russian society is becoming inflammable," Stanovaya said.
+Polling stations in Moscow will be open from 0500 GMT to 1700 GMT.